Posted on

 - the employer’s actions,

-- whether the worker mitigated his or her damages by looking for a new job, and
+- whether you mitigated your damages by looking for a new job, and

-- whether the worker’s reputation was damaged in the course of the termination.
+- whether your reputation was damaged in the course of the termination.

 Legal References: